DockerFodes/Ket/README.md

 # Starting Lavalink:
 java -jar Lavalink.jar # Watch out!
 Lavalink can consume a lot of RAM
 # in a separate terminal:
-npm start
+yarn start
 ```
-> ⚠️ To skip compilation use `npm run noCompile`, but you need to build the project first
+> ⚠️ To skip compilation use `yarn noCompile`, but you need to build the project first

 - - - -